Final Termination Notice

 If you are 62 years of age or older, blind, or disabled, and all those living with you are too, (or not over 18 years old), the BPU will make a special attempt to maintain your utility service.
 The BPU will attempt to contact you by phone or in person at least 72 hours before turn-off is scheduled to try and work out a fair payment plan.

-If arrangements cannot be made, the BPU will notify the Department of Social Services of the possible turn-off and will continue service for 15 days.
+If arrangements cannot be made, the BPU will notify the Department of Health and Human Services (DHHS) of the possible turn-off and will continue service for 15 days.
 If the BPU ultimately turns off service, it must, within 10 days after that, attempt to reach you and devise a plan for restoring service.
 If you qualify for protection under this section, notify the BPU at 661-1660 immediately.

 Public Assistance and SSI Recipients